About this book

 The Return of History

-The Return of History both illustrates and explains this return of history.
-But it also demonstrates how the reappearance of acts deemed “barbaric” or “medieval” has a modern twist.
-Above all, it argues that the return of history should encourage us all to remember that our own liberal democratic society was not inevitable and that we must all, as individual citizens, take a more active role in its preservation and growth.
+The Return of History argues that our own liberal democratic society was not inevitable, but that we must all, as individual citizens, take a more active role in its preservation and growth.

 JENNIFER WELSH is Professor and Chair in International Relations at the European University Institute in Florence (Italy) and a Fellow of Somerville College, University of Oxford.
 From 2013 until 2016, she was the Special Adviser to the United Nations Secretary General on the Responsibility to Protect.
 She co-founded the Oxford Institute for Ethics, Law and Armed Conflict, and has taught international relations at the University of Toronto, McGill University, and the Central European University (Prague).
 Welsh is the author, co-author, and editor of several books and articles on international relations, the changing character of war, and Canadian foreign policy.
 She was born and raised in Regina, Saskatchewan, and is of Metis descent.
 She now lives in Italy, with her husband and two children.